jenkinsci/matlab-plugin/CONFIGDOC.md

 * Exporting Simulink Test&trade; Manager results requires a Simulink Test license and is supported in MATLAB R2019a and later.
 * Collecting model coverage results requires a Simulink Coverage&trade; license and is supported in MATLAB R2018b and later.

-The **Run MATLAB Tests** build step produces a MATLAB script file and uses it to run the tests and generate the artifacts.
-The plugin writes the contents of this file to the build log.
+The **Run MATLAB Tests** build step produces a MATLAB script and uses it to run the tests and generate the artifacts.
+The plugin writes the contents of this script to the build log.
 You can review the build log on the **Console Output** page to understand the testing workflow.

+After your tests run, you can access the test results directly from your Jenkins interface.
+For more information, see [View Test Results](#view-test-results).

 #### Run MATLAB Command
 The **Run MATLAB Command** build step lets you run MATLAB scripts, functions, and statements.
 You can use this build step to customize your test run or execute any MATLAB commands.